-The agricultural workers’ attorneys at the Law Offices of Jeffrey S. Glassman can help you receive maximum compensation for your work injury claim.Chemical Exposure, Animal Diseases and Other Common Agricultural Worker Accidents
+The agricultural workers’ attorneys at the Jeffrey Glassman Injury Lawyers can help you receive maximum compensation for your work injury claim.Chemical Exposure, Animal Diseases and Other Common Agricultural Worker Accidents

 The agricultural industry is one of the most dangerous industries around.
 Workers are exposed to hazards from numerous sources, including toxic chemicals, heavy machinery and backbreaking work, to name a few.

 Here’s a list of some of the more common dangers that agricultural workers face daily:

 - Environmental hazards, including exposure to dust and molds